-Minutes later, he began to receive messages on the phone asking about the action.
-"They sent me a message now, 'What the hell are you doing, smoking cannabis on air,'" he told Vergen.
+Minutes later, he began to receive messages on the phone asking what the action was.
+"Now send me a message, 'What the hell are you doing, smoking cannabis on air,'" he told Vergen.

-When asked whether he smokes cannabis, Musk replied in the negative: "I do not smoke regularly, I almost never smoked."
+When asked if he smoked cannabis, Musk replied negatively: "I do not smoke regularly, I almost never smoked."

-Like many people who say they did not feel the effects of cannabis the first time they smoked, Musk claimed in the conversation that he "does not feel anything."
+Like many people who say they did not feel the effects of cannabis the first time they smoked, Musk also said in the conversation that he "does not feel anything."

 "I know that a lot of people like cannabis, but for me it does not encourage creativity," he replied to Rogen's question whether cannabis intake was not the same as coffee consumption.
 "I like doing things and being efficient, and I think cannabis does the opposite of a cup of coffee," he said.

 Whether the cannabis effect smoked or not, a few minutes after the JDC's aspiration, Rogen and Musk came to discuss the importance of spreading love in the world.
-"Maybe you'll come up with a machine that will spread love?"
+"Could you come up with a machine that would spread love?"
 Rogen wondered, and the two laughed (The full program is here).

-It is noteworthy that according to the video, Masc did not really seem to have inhaled the smoke of cannabis into the lungs, but only to the mouth, which led to funny comments on the Internet.
+It is noteworthy that according to the video, Masc did not really seem to have inhaled the smoke of cannabis into the lungs, but only to the oral cavity, which led to funny reactions on the Internet.
 For example, "McCain made Clinton," in the context of former president Bill Clinton's statement that he smoked marijuana but did not take the lungs.